ethersphere/bee-docs/docs/access-the-swarm/pinning.md

 "320ed0e01e6e3d06cab44c5ef85a0898e68f925a7ba3dc80ee614064bb7f9392"
 ```

-Finally, we take the first two bytes of our overlay address, `320e` and include this when referencing our chunk.
+Finally, we take the first two bytes of our overlay address, `320e` and include this when referencing our chunk:

 ```bash
 curl http://localhost:1633/bzz/7b344ea68c699b0eca8bb4cfb3a77eb24f5e4e8ab50d38165e0fb48368350e8f?targets=320e
 ```

-Now, even if our chunks are deleted, they will be repaired in the network by our local Bee node and will always be available to the whole swarm!
+Now, even if our chunks are deleted, they will be repaired in the network by our local Bee node and will always be available to the whole Swarm!